CrowdStrike/falconpy/samples/README.md

 > Please note: These are not the only methods for providing these values.
 The file `config.json` is __not encrypted__ and may not be suitable for production deployments.

 ## Samples by API service collection
-These samples are categorized by API service collection.
+These samples are categorized by API service collection and broken out by class method (Service Class vs. Uber class).

 ### Event Streams
 | Service Class | Uber Class |